-Battlefield 2042 has finally been confirmed, and we have everything you need to know about EA and DICE’s next entry into the legendary franchise, including release date, the game’s storyline, Open Beta details, Portal mode, and more.
+Battlefield 2042 is edging ever-closer, and we have everything you need to know about EA and DICE’s next entry into the legendary franchise, including release date, the game’s story, Portal mode, Hazard Zone, and a lot more.

 Finally, Battlefield 2042 was officially announced on June 9, 2021, giving us a look at some major things coming to PC, Xbox Series X, Xbox One, PS4 & PS5 later this year.